SukkoPera/WheelOfJoy/README.md

 The latter also means that you MUST NOT use the adapter with anything that can pull pin 5 straight to ground, such as 3-button Amiga mice (what would be the purpose of that anyway?).

-Also keep in mind that the USer Port is only guaranteed to provide 100 mA on the +5V pin, even though I don't think there's anything actually limiting that.
+Also keep in mind that the User Port is only guaranteed to provide 100 mA on the +5V pin, even though I don't think there's anything actually limiting that.

 ## Releases
 If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/WheelOfJoy/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.